Express.js Connection Pool Middleware

 Connection exhaustion manifests as elevated pool.waitingCount and stalled route handlers.
 Tracing acquire/release mismatches requires custom event listeners on the pool instance.
 Emit structured logs with request IDs and timestamps for forensic analysis.

 Implement pool.on('error') to capture socket-level failures.
 Use pool.on('connect') to track successful handshakes and validate health check responses.
 These hooks feed directly into centralized logging pipelines.
+For the full taxonomy of idle-client drops, retry backoff, and automatic recovery, see Handling node-postgres Pool Errors and Reconnection.

 Express relies on explicit middleware release patterns.
 This contrasts with thread-local binding and automatic cleanup mechanisms found in frameworks like Django Database Connection Management.
 Explicit control requires rigorous instrumentation to prevent silent leaks.